Denali Equipment List

 Camera

 Phone cameras are preferred.
 SLR cameras are not recommended due to their size and bulk.
 Small point and shoot cameras that can easily be carried in an outside pocket or small case outside your pack.
 If you can’t comfortably and safely carry your camera outside your pack, even in bad weather, you’ll miss the best photo opportunities.
+It will also be important to keep your camera warm, so having a means to carry it close to your body.

 i